dearplain/goloader/README.md

 Goloader works like linker, it relocates the address of symbols in object file, generates runnable code, reusing the runtime function and the type pointer of loader.

-Goloader provide some infomation to the runtime and gc of go, making itself works correctly with them.
+Goloader provide some information to the runtime and gc of go, making itself works correctly with them.

 ## Compare with plugin